-Structural Glass and Slim Sliding Doors in Luxury Belgian Home
+Structural Glass and Slim Framed Sliding Glass Doors in Luxury Belgian Home

 This new build home in Belgium has been designed to resemble the morphology of a butterfly, after overcoming challenges when a limit for the footprint of the house was imposed.
 Dhoore Vanweer Architecten designed the luxury new build down to the last detail, including the L shaped courtyard that has been designed to frame the exterior courtyard and the mirrored glass façade on one elevation.